marilyn-vazquez/BryanProgram2024/README.md

 # BryanProgram2024
-Code for the first week of Bryan Program 2024.
+Repository for the first week activities of Bryan Program 2024.